jackhungf/modeling-project/README.md

 To demonstrate the application of actuarial and statistical techniques to insurance claim frequency data in python.

 ### Overview
 This project examines French motor third-party liability insurance data through exploratory data analysis and count-based modeling.
-The analysis includes Poisson and Negative Binomial generalized linear models, Lasso-based variable selection, and an evaluation of predictive performance.
+The analysis includes Poisson and Negative Binomial generalized linear models, Lasso-based variable selection, an evaluation of predictive performance, and a simulation of claim counts of a high-risk subgroup.

 ### Key insights
 - Negative Binomial gave the best test-set performance, slightly outperforming both Poisson and NB-Lasso.